Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/DEVLOG-Sophia.md

 ### 2025-06-02 more work on rotation method and ghost
 does not rotate if invalid; returns whether or not it can rotate\
 trying to implement the "ghost" image of the block of where it's supposed to be when it falls

+### 2025-06-05 more work on ghost
+somehow the game won't load anymore and I'm trying to figure that out